 In particular, the work will progress via a series of Work Packages (WPs):

 WP1.
-Space Environment
+Space radiation environment

-WP3: Displacement processes in realistic non-adiabatic conditions
+WP3: Displacement processes in realistic non-adiabatic conditions for current triple-junction solar cells

 Contact: BIRA-IASB, Av.
 Circulaire 3, Brussels, Belgium.